L2 VOCABULARY AND LISTENING

 The vocabulary size of 284 learners of English was assessed with both an aural and a written vocabulary test.
 A standardized listening test was used to assess their listening ability.
 Data were analysed with the Rasch model to determine the participants’ abilities and the item difficulties.

-Based on these results, more emphasis should be placed on learners’ aural vocabulary knowledge to improve their listening.
+Based on these results, more emphasis could be placed on learners’ aural vocabulary knowledge to improve their listening.

 Alderson, J. C. (2005).
 Diagnosing foreign language proficiency: The interface between learning and assessment.
 Continuum.